amadeafejes/LastfmRecSys/README.md

 # LastfmRecSys

 __Project 01: Original project__ Recommender system on Hadoop, using Spark and Java web application.
+Spark code is written in Scala using a Zeppelin notebook.